neoforge-dev/neoforge-mcp-server/memory-bank/tech-context.md

 ### Core Technologies
 - Python 3.8+
 - FastAPI for API server
+- Server-Sent Events (SSE) for transport protocol
+- Traefik for proxy and routing
 - Click for CLI framework
 - Rich for terminal UI
 - OpenTelemetry for observability